Thyagaraja Aaradhana goes online

-The 7th edition of Sanskriti Foundations’s music fest will be on hybrid mode
+The 7th edition of Sanskriti Foundation’s music fest will be held in hybrid mode

 Hyderabad-based Sanskriti Foundation is presenting the 7th edition of Hyderabad Tyagaraja Aradhana Music Festival (HTAMF) at Shilparamam, Madhapur on March 13, 2022.